William Roth

 Jean Piere Odier

-This charming portrait depicts Captain George Meek in his officer uniform as he gazes commandingly into the distance.
+This charming portrait depicts the Officer George Week in his Grenadier Company officer uniform of the 29th Foot Regiment.
+As he gazes commandingly into the distance.
 He is stood stoically with one hand on his cane and the other in his pocket, suggesting an air of self-assurance.
 His uniform is a bright explosion of colour against the muted background landscape and instantly draws the attention of the viewer.
-Roth’s capabilities as both a portraitist and a landscape artist are apparent in this work, with notable attention paid to the physiology of the Captain’s face as well as the castle and mountains in the far background.
+Roth’s capabilities as both a portraitist and a landscape artist are apparent in this work, with notable attention paid to the physiology of the Officer’s face as well as the castle and mountains in the far background.

 William Roth